 Fujita and Alison

-Kasumigaseki was originally laid out by Kinya Fujita in the mid-1920s.
-Fujita was not a professional architect; he was a Mitsubishi executive who had learned the game abroad, loved it, and taken on the design as a civic project.
+Kasumigaseki was originally laid out by Kinya Fujita in the late 1920s.
+Fujita was not a professional architect; he was an industrialist who had learned the game abroad, loved it, and taken on the design as a civic project.
 What Fujita drew, he drew competently.
 What the club recognised — and what helped bring Alison to Japan — was that competent drawing would not be enough for a course of championship ambition.

 During Alison’s 1930 visit, while he was also advising on Tokyo and Hirono, he made substantial revisions to the Kasumigaseki East bunkering and green complexes.
-The resulting course is credited to Fujita and Alison jointly.
+The resulting course is credited to Fujita, Akaboshi, and Alison.

 The Alison revisions are why the deep, steep-faced bunkers on Japanese championship courses have been called Alison bunkers in Japan ever since — placed not to catch errant shots but to discipline the angles of approach.
 A generation of Japanese bunkering practice was set there.